The BIG VAT Guide

 It is based on a rolling 12-month period.

-So if your turnover from October to September goes over the threshold, that can trigger VAT registration even if no single tax year looks particularly dramatic.
+So if your turnover from October to September goes over the threshold, that can trigger VAT registration even if no single tax year looks especially dramatic.

 The deadline bit matters